 - When combined, allied health professions comprise nearly 60 percent of the health professions workforce.

 - Allied Health Professions week is celebrated annually during the first full week of November.
-The Board of Directors has decided the competition will include those activities that occurred throughout the month of November, 2018.
+The Board of Directors has decided the competition will include those activities that occurred throughout the fall of 2019 through January 31, 2020.

 - This time is set aside to recognize the many health professionals who contribute to health care delivery, service and education.

 The NSAH invites allied health students of constituent schools to participate in a competition that promotes the allied health professions.
-Student teams will be invited to present their projects at the annual conference that will be held during the Cuba Cruise, April 30 – May 4, 2018.
+Student teams will be invited to present their projects at the annual conference that will be held April 2-4, 2020 at Florida A&M University in Tallahassee, Florida.
 Prizes for student teams are the following:

 1st place $500